bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

     | HandleSearchInput String
 ```

-And don't forget about the corresponding handle in the `Update` module, otherwise the compiler will complain:
+We can not forget about the corresponding handle in the `Update` module.
+Otherwise, the compiler is going to complain again:

 ```elm
 -- web/elm/Update.elm